markiyanbest/ohio-script/README.md

     return nil
 end

-local function GetClosestToScreen()
-    local best, bestD = nil, IsMobile and 600 or 1000 local cx = Camera.ViewportSize.X / 2
-    local cy = Camera.ViewportSize.Y / 2
-    for _, v in pairs(Players:GetPlayers()) do
-        if v == lp then continue end
-        local char = v.Character; if not char then continue end local head = char:FindFirstChild("Head")
-        local hum  = char:FindFirstChildOfClass("Humanoid")
-        if not head or not hum or hum.Health <= 0 then continue end local pos, on = Camera:WorldToViewportPoint(head.Position)
-        if not on then continue end
-        local d = (Vector2.new(pos.X, pos.Y) - Vector2.new(cx, cy)).Magnitude
-        if d < bestD then bestD = d; best = v end end
-    return best
-end

 local function GetClosestByDist()
-    local root = GetRoot(); if not root then return nil end local best, bestD = nil, math.huge
+    local root = GetRoot()
+    if not root then return nil end local best, bestD = nil, math.huge
     for _, v in pairs(Players:GetPlayers()) do
         if v == lp then continue end
         if not IsTargetAlive(v) then continue end
-        local hrp = v.Character:FindFirstChild("HumanoidRootPart")
+        local hrp = v.Character and v.Character:FindFirstChild("HumanoidRootPart")
         if hrp then
             local d = (hrp.Position - root.Position).Magnitude
             if d < bestD then bestD = d; best = v end